devcon5io/rest.x/README.md

 Jax-RS & CDI Services with Vert.x

 Rest.x is not a framework on it's own.
 It is built on top of Vert.x, Resteasy and Weld.
-It provided a convenient way for developing Jax-RS based webservices, use CDI and the non-blocking & highly scalable infrastructure of Vert.x.
+It provides a convenient way for developing Jax-RS based webservices, use CDI and the non-blocking & highly scalable infrastructure of Vert.x.

 The glue code it provides, solves the biggest problem of Vert.x and resteasy - security -